vicbonj/DecGMCA_new/README.md

 # DecGMCA

+This package is an adaptation in python 3 of the DecGMCA package from https://github.com/CEA-jiangming/DecGMCA

 DecGMCA (Deconvolution Generalized Morphological Component Analysis) is a sparsity-based algorithm aiming at solving joint multichannel Deconvolution and Blind Source Separation (DBSS) problem.

 *For more details, please refer to the paper **Joint Multichannel Deconvolution and Blind Source Separation** (https://arxiv.org/abs/1703.02650)*